 Plus, the videos are all downloadable so you can watch them off line or stream them.
 It’s all about you getting the workshop the way that best fits you.

 The thought of having to use my own handwriting makes me very very uncomfortable which is what led me to find a shortcut by applying one of the FUNdamentals.
-Even though I don’t have pretty handwriting, I could hand write the words on the print below on the left.
+Even though I don’t have pretty handwriting, I could hand write the words on the print below.
 As long as I use this trick, I don’t mind writing on prints at all!

 Ever made a print you didn’t like?
 These kinds of prints happen to everyone including me and some of my favorite prints started out avert your eyes ugly.
 Truly ugly but they didn’t stay that way because of the FUNdamentals.
 That understanding guides the process of turning the blah, ho-hum, ugly prints into ones you’re proud of!
 That’s the power of understanding.